CanadianBeaver/AwesomeGuns/README.md

 ## Awesome Guns

 X-COM: UFO Defense was such a perfect game.
 Twenty years ago, when I was a teen, I played this game so much and I loved it so hard.
 Even though a lot of people and companies tried to embody ideas of this game in their creations, the original plot of UFO Defense has never been improved.
-Today I am happy, because [a group of people](https://github.com/SupSuper/OpenXcom/graphs/contributors) is reproducing the original plot and the original graphics of this game with great possibilities for mod makers.
-The name of this project is [OpenXcom](https://github.com/SupSuper/OpenXcom) and fortunately it can be run on Linux.
-Despite the fact that OpenXcom is awesome I would like to introduce my collection of changes for this game plot and graphics.
+Nowadays, the original plot and graphics of this game has been reproduced with great possibilities for mod makers in the [OpenXcom project](https://github.com/SupSuper/OpenXcom) and fortunately it can be run on Linux.
+Despite the fact that OpenXcom is awesome I would like to introduce my collection of changes, that includes improved unit balancing, remastered graphics and amazing game plot.

 [https://canadianbeaver.github.io/AwesomeGuns](https://canadianbeaver.github.io/AwesomeGuns)